MatthewGerber/rlai/docs/raspberry_pi.md

    ```
    poetry add git+https://github.com/pybox2d/pybox2d.git#2.3.10
    ```
-5. Install the project.
+5. Install the project (`poetry install`).
 Note that RLAI depends on Qt6 for graphical rendering of certain simulations and plots.
 These renderings will not be possible on the Pi, since Qt6 isn't installed.
 6. If poetry installations hang, you might require the following:
    ```shell
    export PYTHON_KEYRING_BACKEND=keyring.backends.fail.Keyring